mlafleur/mlafleur.github.io/_posts/2003-09-18-compact-framework.md

 ---
-Title: Compact Framework
+title: Compact Framework
-Excerpt: ""
+excerpt: ""
-Tags:
+tags:
   - Mobile
 ---
 =Verdana size=2>I've been working with the Compact Framework the last few days and I'm really in love with it.
 Talk about simplifying PDA development.
 Wow.